chetanbg1/cbgwork1/README.md

   	Accessibility - overridiing method can increase the access of overridden method - if method is protected we can make it protected or public while overriding private, static , final method can not be overridden
     	if super-class does not declare an exception then sub-class can only declare unchecked exception but not the checked exceptions

+Dynamic method dispatch is away java decides which method to use at runtime when method are overridden in subclass. it ensure the correct method is used based on the type of object

 Covarient return type means return type may vary during overriding